 Lorie Burch has filed to run for U.S. representative, District 3.
-She is running as a Democrat against Adam P. Bell, Medrick Yhap and Sam Johnson in the March 6 primary election.
+She defeated Democrat Adam P. Bell, Medrick Yhap and Sam Johnson in the March 6 primary election.

 Community Impact Newspaper sent Burch a list of questions about her candidacy.
 Below are her answers, edited for publication style.

 Q: Why did you decide to run for this office?

 A: We need leaders who represent all of us.
 Our elected officials must be willing and able to listen to the people, inspire participation, find common ground and work together through differences.
 In order for our democracy to better serve everyone, we need to prioritize getting big money and special interests out of campaigns, increase voter turnout, fight voter suppression and inspire more everyday people from all walks of life to run for office.
 We must end the divisive ideological partisanship that permeates our government and our community.

 Q: What experience—professionally or politically—do you have that would prepare you for this position?